 Cortisone shots provided some relief for Baiotto’s back pain, but he knew that surgery was inevitable.
-He and his wife, Tracy, could not find a surgeon with whom they were comfortable in their hometown of Colorado Springs, so they drove to Thornton to see Dr. Joseph Morreale, a fellowship-trained spine surgeon at the Center for Spine and Orthopedics.
+He and his wife, Tracy, could not find a surgeon with whom they were comfortable in their hometown of Colorado Springs, so they drove to Thornton to visit the Center for Spine and Orthopedics.

-“I felt comfortable with Dr. Morreale right away.
-He got what I did,” says Baiotto.
-Dr. Morreale diagnosed Baiotto with degenerative disc disease, but did not push surgery right away.
+“I felt comfortable right away.
+They got what I did,” says Baiotto.
+Baitto was diagnosed with degenerative disc disease, but did not push surgery right away.
 “He said that I’d know when it was time,” says Baiotto.
 And he was right.
 He was right about everything.”

 That time came last November while Baiotto was setting up a stage for a Katy Perry concert in Dubai.
 “I picked up a deck and turned to set it down,” says the rigger of 22 years.
 “I felt a severe sharp shooting pain in my back.
 It took my breath away.
 Then my leg went numb.”
 After that incident, Baiotto was down for a long time.
 “The pain was crazy at the end, like being tortured,” he says.
 “I could not work.”

-Last March, Baiotto underwent posterior spinal fusion of his L5 and SI vertebra and a total disc replacement at L4 and L5 by Dr. Morreale.
+Last March, Baiotto underwent posterior spinal fusion of his L5 and SI vertebra and a total disc replacement at L4 and L5.
 The surgery went well.
 “My leg felt better right away,” says Baiotto.
 “I felt great.
 I was ready to go home.”

 The healing process took time.
 Baiotto had pain for the first few weeks and felt a little depressed about not being able to work.
 “When you’ve worked all your life and are forced to slow down, it’s tough,” he says.
 After four weeks, though, he felt stronger and began physical therapy.
 His physical therapy exercises and hot yoga classes helped him regain his strength and flexibility.
 By the beginning of June, he was lifting, climbing and working hard again.